dgoldman-msft/Get-IntuneSoftwareInventory/README.md

 # Get-IntuneSoftwareInventory

 A helper script that will grab a software inventory based on filter and upload to an Azure Storage Blob.
+This is useful when looking for certain binaries for a software package that need to be replaced at a binary level.
+This will also dump out all of the installed applications as well.

 > EXAMPLE 1: Get-SoftwareInventory -Filter eaCrash* -SearchPath c:\ -Recurse